Shubham04/college-website/readme.md

   Node.js is a powerful asynchronous server written by Ryan Dahl its damn too powerful and i love it and you should , if u dont understand proper javascript please bugger off and dont break my code ..!.

 ##MongoDB
-  MongoDB is a object store , why Objects stored and no database ?
+  MongoDB is a object store , why Objects stored and no relational database ?

     1.Cause its fast.

     2.Cause its robust.